-In June 2018, the FDA announced the approval of Epidiolex for the treatment of seizures associated with Dravet syndrome and Lennox-Gastaut syndrome, two rare and extremely serious forms of epilepsy.
+In June 2018, the FDA announced the approval of Epidiolex, a CBD-based drug, as a Schedule Class V substance under the Controlled Substance Act.
+Its adaptation came three months after it has been approved as a treatment of seizures associated with Dravet syndrome and Lennox-Gastaut syndrome, two rare and extremely serious forms of epilepsy1.

 Epidiolex is pure CBD and the first cannabis-derived medication approved by the FDA.

 Prescription medication in the US isn’t known to be cheap, and Epidiolex doesn’t seem to be an exception.

 After the FDA publicized its approval of the drug, GW Pharmaceuticals (the UK-based company responsible for its manufacturing) announced that the estimated price would be right around $32,500 a year.

 Will it be covered by insurance so those who need it can actually afford it?
 How does Epidiolex compare to other CBD products available without a prescription?

 Let’s take a look at these questions and more.

 Epidiolex is the first FDA-approved prescription medication derived from the Cannabis sativa plant3.